 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.

 Fr.
 Bruttenbruck, a German Catholic priest, came to the camp – assisted by Mrs. Escoda – with packages from friends and relatives in Manila on November 12.
 There was also medicine and books for the POWs.
 The POWs started a major clean-up of the camp on November 14 and deep latrines, sump holes for water only, and began to bury the camp’s garbage.
 Pvt.
-Peeter Lankianuskas was shot attempting to escape on November 16.
+Peeter Lankianuskas was shot while attempting to escape on November 16.
 Two other POWs were put on trial by the Japanese for aiding him.
 One man received 20 days in solitary confinement while the other man received 30 days in solitary confinement.
 Pvt.
 Donald K. Russell, on November 20, was caught trying to reenter the camp at 12:30 A.M.
-He had left the camp at 8:30 P.M. and secured a bag of canned food by claiming is he was a guerrilla.
+He had left the camp at 8:30 P.M. and secured a bag of canned food by claiming he was a guerrilla.
 He was executed in the camp cemetery at 12;30 P.M. on November 21.
 The Japanese gave out a large amount of old clothing – that came from Manila – to the POWs on November 22.
-On November 23, the Japanese wanted to start a farm and needed 750 POWs to do the initial work on it.
-It was noted that there were only 603 POWs healthy enough to work.
-During this time, 9 POWs died each day and approximately 250 POWs died in November.

 The Japanese wanted the farm detail started which became one of the largest details in the camp.
 On November 23, they wanted 750 POWs to start work on the farm.
 The problem was there were only 603 POWs in the camp who were healthy enough to work.
 It was also one of the most brutal details.
 At some point, almost every POW in the camp worked the detail.
 The POWs would have to go to a shed each morning to get tools.

 In December he was one of six POWs who were selected to go to Taiwan on the Yuzan Maru.
 The ship sailed from Manila on December 19 and arrived in Taiwan on December 22.
 Once there, he was taken to Karenko Camp where the highest-ranking POWs were being held.
 It is known that the conditions in the camp were terrible so he may have been sent there to serve as a medic.
-When the officers a contingent of officers was sent to Shirakawa Camp Dick was sent there on June 6, 1943.
+When the officers a contingent of officers was sent to Shirakawa Camp on June 6, 1943, Dick was sent there.

 Also in June 1943, his name was on a list released by the War Department of men who were known to be Japanese POWs on Formosa.
 His family learned he was a POW weeks earlier.